-Last December, still in a post election funk (that has yet to dissipate) and shifting books, I stumbled across an illustrated copy of a Langston Hughes poem, "Let America Be America Again."
-The poem’s title seemed to riff on a now distant campaign slogan (I never imagined I’d miss the 2016 campaign), and it caught my eye.
+Last December, still in a post election funk (that has yet to dissipate) and shifting books, I stumbled across an illustrated copy of a Langston Hughes, opens a new window poem, "Let America Be America Again."
+The poem’s title seemed to riff on a now distant campaign slogan (I never imagined I’d miss the 2016 campaign), and it caught my eye."Let America be America again" is a plea, a lament, and a statement of resolve.
+The whole poem is well worth reading (seriously, read it), but I want to focus on its opening stanzas in particular:

 Let America be America again.